Are you still torn between taking the standing desk plunge or staying put (literally)?

 More often than not, our desks are cluttered.
 Whether it's office files, paper or even post-it reminders, a messy workstation has the potential to create havoc when adjusting your sit stand desk.
 If you are spending more time clearing your workspace to prevent things from falling off the edge you will probably lose your patience and stop standing up.
 If you do decide to invest in a sit stand desk, use it as an opportunity to lose the clutter on your desk, get organised and become more productive.

-A sit stand desk can help to boost productivity, health, office communication and morale, however, you need to think hard about whether it's really right for you.
+A sit-stand workstation can help to boost productivity, health, office communication and morale, however, you need to think hard about whether it's really right for you.
 In reality, you probably won't want to stand all day but the benefit of a standing desk is that you can adjust the height and create a healthy balance between sitting and standing.
 So, if you decide to invest in a sit stand desk, make sure it's quick and easy to adjust, get yourself organised and buy a comfy pair of shoes.

 Read more about our range of office furniture and interior solutions.